 Vanessa Mariani, Hoboken, New Jersey

 Vanessa Mariani received her MBA from Instituto Technologico Autonomo de Mexico with a focus on general management and international marketing, and received her BS from Universidad Nuevo Mundo, Mexico.
-She is currently the Director of Academic and Professional Affairs for Pfizer, where she is charged with evaluating, expanding and implementing a platform for the strategic engagement of academic institution and other allied and research organizations, through the establishment of a team of Academic Liaisons.
-She is the acting business manager for the US Alliance Team, a virtual, multi-disciplinary team, responsible for all philanthropic and corporate citizenship activities and strategies.
-Additionally, she is responsible for the negotiation and launch of a first-in-class on line education business for Veterinary professionals.
+She is currently a Senior Vice President for ICC Lowe, where she is charged with leading and evolving the animal health practice, overseeing a multi-disciplinary team of strategic planners, communication, marketing and advertising experts to develop professional (medical) and consumer facing strategic approaches for animal health companies.
 Her memberships include: American Marketing Associations, New York chapter; New Your Academy of Sciences; McKinsey Women Leadership Forum; and American Humane Association National Leadership Advisory Council.

 Glen Pfefferkorn, Dallas, Oregon